Ontario Line: Procurement

 The Ontario Line project is being delivered through various public–private partnerships (P3), progressive design–build and traditional procurement contracts, which are all being staged accordingly for their successful delivery.
 The contracts are:

-Rolling stock, systems, operations and maintenance
+Rolling stock, systems, operations and maintenance (RSSOM)

-On June 2, 2020, Infrastructure Ontario (IO) and Metrolinx issued a request for qualification (RFQ) for rolling stock, systems, operations and maintenance (RSSOM), marking the first phase of procurement for the Ontario Line.
-On November 17, 2022, Metrolinx and Infrastructure Ontario awarded the contract to Connect 6ix, a consortium including Hitachi Rail, Webuild, Transdev, IBI Group, among others, with a projected in-service date of 2031.
+On June 2, 2020, Infrastructure Ontario (IO) and Metrolinx issued a request for qualification (RFQ) for rolling stock, systems, operations and maintenance (RSSOM), part of the first phase of procurement for the Ontario Line.
+On November 17, 2022, the contract was awarded to Connect 6ix (a consortium led by Hitachi Rail, Transdev, Plenary Americas, and Webuild) with a projected in-service date of 2031.

-This contract will include design, construction, operation and ongoing maintenance of:
+The contract covered the design, construction, operation and ongoing maintenance for the entire Ontario Line, for a 30-year term, including: